tktan/duolingo/german/01-basics-1.md

 Wasser: water

+das Wasser: the water

 Brot: bread

+und: and

+das Brot: the bread

 Lukas ist ein Mann und Anna ist eine Frau.: Lukas is a man and Anna is a woman.